srikanthIBM/cognos-dancing-dashboard/README.md

 ### 1. Create Custom Widget using Javascript.

 In this repository, custom widget code is available at `./custom-widget-code`.
-Update the URL in `code.js ` file as shown and save the file.
+Dowload the `CognosCustomWidget.zip` to your machine.

 1.